 The bottom line — comparison table for the three swing-friendly firms

-Swing trading holds positions for several days to several weeks, so the criteria for choosing a prop firm differ from day trading.
-What matters most is whether a maximum daily loss (the daily loss limit) applies, whether you can hold across weekends and news events, and whether the evaluation period is unlimited (or generous).
-Below are the three firms we cover that are best suited to swing trading.
+Swing trades stay open for days or weeks, so the criteria for picking a prop firm are different from day trading.
+What matters most: whether a daily loss limit applies, whether you can hold through weekends and news events, and whether the evaluation clock is unlimited (or at least generous).
+Here are the three firms we cover that suit swing trading best.

 | The5%ers | FTMO | FundedNext | |